 Victoria Hall Community Centre | 4626 Sherbrooke Street West | 514 989-5226

 The Gallery at Victoria Hall is a unique public space dedicated to visual arts linking the community centre to the Library.
-Seven exhibitions are presented in The Gallery each year.
-Westmount artists may submit proposals between February 15 and April 15 annually for the next exhibition season.
+The Gallery’s mission is offer a space devoted to showcase and celebrate Westmount artists – be they amateur, emerging or established.
+Many exhibitions are presented in The Gallery each year.